Weather in Bulgaria: Cloudy with Max. Temperatures between 3°-8°C - Novinite.com - Sofia News Agency

 Weather in Bulgaria: Cloudy with Max.
 Temperatures between 3°-8°C

-It will be cloudy today.
-This was announced for FOCUS News Agency by the weather forecaster on duty from the National Institute of Meteorology and Hydrology Victoria Kleshtanova.
+Today the clouds will be variable, in the afternoon decreasing to mostly sunny.
+This was announced for FOCUS News Agency by the weather forecaster on duty from the National Institute of Meteorology and Hydrology Evgenia Egova.

-In Western Bulgaria, snowfall will begin before noon, and in the afternoon in the eastern half of the country, it will rain.
-Snow cover will also form.
-The wind will be oriented from the northwest, but for most of the day in the eastern regions of the country, the wind will remain from the south.
-The maximum temperatures will be from 2°-3° Celsius in the high fields of Western Bulgaria to 8°-9°C in the southeastern regions, in Sofia around 3°C. On the night before Wednesday, the rain in Eastern Bulgaria will start to turn into snow, in the Rhodope region, the amounts of snowfall will be significant.
+Atmospheric pressure will rise rapidly and in the afternoon will be higher than the average for the month.
+There will be snowfall in some places in the mountains and in the morning in the extreme southeastern regions.
+The wind will be from the north-northwest, it will be moderate, in the Struma valley and in the mountainous areas temporarily strong.
+The maximum temperatures will be mostly between 3° and 8° Celsius, in Sofia around 4°C.

-It will be cloudy over the Black Sea coast in the afternoon with rain showers.
-It will blow to a moderate south wind, which will be oriented from north-northwest in the evening.
-Maximum temperatures will be 8°-9°C. The temperature of the sea water: 6°-7°C. The sea wave will be 2-3 points.
+It will be mostly cloudy over the Black Sea coast before noon and light snow will still fall in some places.
+In the afternoon the clouds will start to break and decrease.
+A moderate north-northwest wind will blow, which will subside in the evening.
+Maximum temperatures will be 4°-6°C. The temperature of the sea water: 5°-7°C. The sea wave will be 2-3 points.

-In the mountains, it will be cloudy with snowfall.
-A moderate south-southwest wind will blow, which in the afternoon will start to orient from north-northwest.
-The maximum temperature at an altitude of 1200 meters will be about 0°C, at 2000 meters - about minus 6°C.
+Above the mountains, by noon it will be mostly cloudy, in places with snowfall.
+In the afternoon the clouds will decrease over most areas will decrease, but on the peaks will remain significant.
+A moderate to strong wind from the north-northwest will blow.
+The maximum at 1200 meters will be about minus 1°C, at 2000 meters - about minus 8°C.

 /Focus